TABLE OF CONTENTS

 The Importance of High Risk Merchant Accounts

-These reasons are hard to overcome with a regular tier one merchant account.
+These reasons are hard to overcome with a regular tier-one merchant account.
 This is why it is important for you to apply for high risk credit card processing with your debt consolidation business.

-A merchant account allows your business to accept credit and debit card transactions; a high risk one is designed especially for high risk businesses that cannot obtain a merchant account through normal means.
+A merchant account allows your business to accept credit and debit cards; a high risk one is designed especially for high risk businesses that cannot obtain a merchant account through normal means.
 Traditional credit card processors like Stripe, Square, and Braintree typically avoid working with high risk companies, so high risk merchant account providers fulfill much-needed services for debt consolidation companies and others.

 With a high risk merchant account in place, your business will be able to accept card payments from your clients with increased security and fraud/chargeback protection in place.
 This ensures that your company can receive transactions as well as mitigate your risk along the way.